PrashantMohta/ModdingDocs/logging.md

 | 1     | Error, Warn, Info, Debug.                        |
 | 0     | Error, Warn, Info, Debug, Fine.                  |

-## Player.log:
-Some unity errors are not logged to `modlog.txt` but rather to `player.log`.
-This can be found in the folder as `modlog.txt`.
-It is very useful especially because it provides the stack traces of the errors.
-If you want this can also be logged to by using `UnityEngine.Debug.Log();`

 ## Finding your modlog:
 `ModLog.txt` can be found in the same folder as your save files: